Highly Automated and Autonomous Driving: Facts, State of Technology and Legislation

 Who should attend?

-- Motivation, Drivers and benefits of automated driving
+- Motivation, drivers and advantages of autonomous driving

-- Legal and other challenges, system validation and driver monitoring in particular
+- Legal and other challenges (e.g. system security, driver monitoring)

 Dr. rer. nat.
 Lothar Groesch